brian-moretti/RestApi-project/README.md

 `api/service-type/{id}`: Return the services with the ID indicated

----

-`api/service-provided`: Return all the services provided `api/service-provided?name=service_name&from=from_date&to=to_date`: Return the services provided filtered by these params.
+`api/service-provided`: Return all the services provided.
+`api/service-provided?name=service_name&from=from_date&to=to_date`: Return the services provided filtered by these params.
 All are optional and you can use all of them or just the one you need.

-- name: filter the services provided by matching the service name indicated
+- `name`: filter the services provided by matching the service name indicated
-- from: filter the services provided whose selling date is later the date indicated
+- `from`: filter the services provided whose selling date is later the date indicated
-- to: filter the services provided whose selling date is before the date indicated
+- `to`: filter the services provided whose selling date is before the date indicated

-`api/service-provided/{id}`: Retur the services provided with the ID indicated
+`api/service-provided/{id}`: Return the services provided with the ID indicated.

 JSON Response:
 `[{}]`

 #### Create Data | POST Method:

 `api/service-type`: Create a new service in the database.
 The body is required.
-Check the example below Body Example:
+Check the example below.
+Body Example:
 `{ name: new_service_name, time_saved: time_value }`